Pecan Trees Need Irrigation for Shuck Split

 Pecan producers should also be aware that heavy irrigation is not required.

 “You should be able to maintain adequate soil moisture for shuck split with 40% of the full rate.
-This would be around four hours a day for systems with a 12-hour capacity of 3,600 gallons per acre per day,” Wrote added.
+This would be around four hours a day for systems with a 12-hour capacity of 3,600 gallons per acre per day,” Wells added.
 “Continue irrigating at four hours per day until you are 4 to 5 days away from shaking trees.”